 Research in software engineering at University of Delaware currently focuses on software testing methodology and tools customized for web applications, systematic testing of program-based security mechanisms, techniques and tools for aspect mining, applying natural language processing to aid program understanding and navigation, and exploiting dynamic compilation technology for dynamic program analysis useful in software tools.

 James Clause, Assistant Professor: Software engineering; Program analysis; Debugging; Green software engineering; Software privacy.

 Lori Pollock, Professor: Program analysis for building better software maintenance tools; Optimizing compilers for modern computer architectures; Software testing.

-Stephen F. Siegel, Assistant Professor: Analysis and verification of concurrent and distributed software systems, Model checking, Scientific computing, Parallel computation
+Stephen F. Siegel, Associate Professor: Analysis and verification of concurrent and distributed software systems, Model checking, Scientific computing, Parallel computation

 CISC 611/CPEG 611 Software Process Management

 CISC 614/CPEG 614 Formal Methods in Software Engineering